Meet Arthur Chileshe, distribution designer at Duquesne Light who earned

 Internships, which may carry University credit, are available with local companies for students who wish to obtain work experience during their studies.
 During their time in the electrical engineering technology program, students have interned at:

 - GAI Consultants, Inc.

 - U.S. Army Corps of Engineers

 - Lechtzer Incorporated

-With a degree in electrical engineering technology, you will have the option to pursue various career opportunities, such as:
+With an electrical engineering technology degree, a graduate will have the option to pursue various career opportunities, such as: